TallKite/linnstrument-firmware/README.md

 *You can also use mismatched bend ranges.
 For example, set your LinnStrument to 24 semitones and your synth to 12 semitones.
 Now sliding by 1 pad bends by 1 semitone, as usual.
 Bends are easier to control, but when you slide up to a note and then play it again without sliding, the bent pitch won't match the unbent pitch.
 So this method works best when only small bends are used.*

+*In the Octave/Transpose screen, "transpose lights" tranposes by columns not semitones.
+For example, if your column offset is 2, transposing the lights by 1 shifts everything over 1 column, changing the pitch of each pad by 2 semitones.*

 PER-SPLIT ROW OFFSETS

 Setting the row offset for a split overrides the Global Settings row offset for that split only.
 This is indicated by turning the Global Settings pad pink when that split is active.
 The per-split row offset ranges from -25 to +25, plus OFF and No Overlap which appears as NOVR.
 A No Overlap split can be used to launch audio or midi clips while you play normally in the other split.
 Accessed through the microLinn menu.
+To get a positive/negative row offset, swipe up/down.

 CONDENSE TO SCALE

 Make the unlit pads go away!
 Bending still works.
 Accessed through the microLinn menu.

-*Details: Condensing uses various microtonal features.
+*Details: Condensing uses various microtonal features (see below).
 Set the edo to 12 and select one of the 7 microtonal scales.
 If your scale is all one color (e.g. the 12edo major scale is all white notes), fix that in the note lights screen.
 Adjust the color of one or more notes with the rainbow editor, or simply turn off the rainbow enabler to use the usual 2 colors.*

-*In the Per-split Microtonal Settings menu, top row, change Condense To Scale from OFF to VAR, which stands for variable bending.
-When you slide up to a note and then play it again without sliding, the bent pitch matches the unbent pitch.
+*In the Per-split Microtonal Settings menu, top row, change Condense To Scale from OFF to VAR, which stands for variable bend slope.
+Bends are consistent, meaning that when you slide up to a note and then play it again without sliding, the bent pitch matches the unbent pitch.
 The bend slope is usually a constant 1 semitone per pad, which is about 6¢ per mm.
 But now the slope is lower when traversing a small scale step and higher when traversing a large scale step.
 Over a 12edo minor 2nd it's the usual 6¢/mm, but over a 12edo major 2nd it doubles to 12¢/mm.
 The bend slope changes sharply at the center of the pad.*

 *This variable bend slope causes certain issues.
 (1) It makes vibrato on certain notes lopsided.
 For example, a normal vibrato on C of a C major scale will tend to be wider when sharpening and narrower when flattening, making the C note sound slightly sharp.
 So you might want to do a slightly off-center vibrato, going closer to B than to D. (2) When sliding slowly at a steady speed through a large interval, you may notice the bending becoming faster and slower.
 So you might want to slide through minor 2nds faster than major 2nds.*

-*If you rarely do large bends, you might prefer a consistent bend slope.
+*If you rarely do large bends, you might prefer a constant bend slope.
 This avoids lopsided vibrato.
 You can set the slope to a specific number of semitones per pad, ranging from 1 to whatever the largest step is.
 For example, the largest step in a 12edo major scale is 2 semitones, so you can swipe Condense To Scale past VAR to either 1 or 2.
 You can still do large bends, but they can be tricky.
 If you choose 1 semitone, overshoot and bend by ear.
 If you choose 2 semitones, set QUANTIZE HOLD off and you can slide into the gap between pads to reach all the notes of the scale.*

 *You can also experiment with changing the pitch bend range on the LinnStrument to the number of notes in your scale, or some multiple of that.
 For a 7 note scale, change 12 to 7, 24 to 14, etc. Leave your synth set to 12 or 24, so that the bend ranges don't match.
 With Condense To Scale set to 1, this makes your actual bend slope 1.7 semitones per pad = 10¢/mm.
 This is good for very large bends, because the octaves are easy to slide to.*